 In another case (Hartfield v.
 The Getaway Lounge and Grill, Inc.), South Carolina’s Supreme Court extended dram shop claims for injuries resulting from any business, such as a bar, that violates the statute against serving alcohol to a visibly intoxicated adult or someone they should have known was intoxicated.
 Overall, our courts consistently try to give legal protection to persons who have suffered injuries caused by a driver under the influence.

 Unfortunately, although our courts offer legal protection for injuries caused by drunk drivers, oftentimes these drivers don’t have enough insurance coverage to pay for a victim’s injuries.
-Specifically, in South Carolina, many drivers have the minimum coverage limits of $25,000.00.
+Specifically, in South Carolina, many drivers have the minimum coverage limit of $25,000.00.
 However, South Carolina now requires a person licensed to sell alcoholic beverages for on-premises consumption to maintain liability insurance in an amount not less than $1,000,000.
 Because of the differences in insurance coverage, in drunk driving accident claims, our lawyers investigate whether there is another party responsible for the accident such as a bar or restaurant that may have overserved the driver.

 Social Host Liability in South Carolina for Adult Guests

 Many states hold social hosts accountable if they provide alcohol to a guest who then injures someone else.
 However, South Carolina does not recognize social host liability for intoxicated adult guests.
-In one South Carolina case, a driver consumed too much alcohol at a party and later drove over a highway’s center line and collided head-on with another vehicle thereby injuring the other driver.
+In one South Carolina case, a driver consumed too much alcohol at a party and later drove over a highway’s centerline and collided head-on with another vehicle thereby injuring the other driver.
 South Carolina’s Supreme Court ruled that the social host could not be held liable even if it was “reasonably foreseeable” that serving alcohol to a driver might result in a drunk-driving crash.

 Social Host Liability in South Carolina for Minors

 If a social host intentionally serves or allows to be served a person under 21 years old, the host is liable to the minor and to any third person who is harmed due to the minor’s intoxication.
 The law in South Carolina is unclear whether a host who negligently serves alcohol or allows to be served a person under 21 years old would be liable for any injuries caused by the minor.
 As a side note, providing alcohol to an underage person is a crime.
 For example, S.C.
 Code Ann. § 45-2-40 makes it a misdemeanor to violate the state’s underage drinking law in a rented hotel room or similar lodging.
-Therefore, you should never serve alcohol to someone you know is or may be under the age of 21.
+Therefore, you should never serve alcohol to someone you know or suspect is under the age of 21.

 Attorneys for Dram Shop Claims in South Carolina